Goregrish.com

-Goregrish.com is a shock site that contains uncensored images and videos of cadavers, accident victims, drug overdoses, suicides, murders, capital punishments, including decapitations, botched surgeries, necrophilia, and war crimes.
+Goregrish.com is a shock site that contains uncensored images and videos of cadavers, accident victims, drug overdoses, suicides, murders, capital punishments, decapitations, botched surgeries, police shootings, drug cartel murder videos and war crimes.
 It also contains other adult content.

-Videos such as murders by the Dnepropetrovsk maniacs and the murder of Jun Lin by Luka Magnotta are freely available to view on the site.
+Videos such as murders by the Dnepropetrovsk maniacs and the murder of Jun Lin by Luka Magnotta are also freely available to view on the site.

-The staff behind the goregrish Internet forum have been interviewed over the debate surrounding the morals of allowing such material to be shown online.
+The staff behind the Goregrish Internet forum have been interviewed over the debate surrounding the morals of allowing such material to be shown online.

-In 2017, the website was named one of "The 7 goriest and must F#(ked up sites on the web" by Inked.
+In 2017, the website was named one of "The 7 goriest and most fucked up sites on the web" by Inked.

-Goregrish.com is banned from Google.de search results in Germany by order of the Bundestag.
+Goregrish.com was banned from Google.de search results in Germany by order of the Bundestag.